-Inna Rogatchi-Bujanover-Chigrinsky’s family included great teachers, pioneering engineers and inventors, famed doctors, outstanding scientists, widely respected public figures, and world-famous musicians.
+Inna Rogatchi-Bujanover-Chigrinsky’s family includes great teachers, pioneering engineers and inventors, famed doctors, outstanding scientists, widely respected public figures, and world-famous musicians.
 She is the wife of the renowned artist Michael Rogatchi.

 Inna’s family is related to the famous Mahler-Rose-Bujanover musical dynasty.
 Inna’s great-aunt, outstanding violist Eleanor Rose had been the closest friend for life of the great film director Fritz Lang, the niece of Gustav Mahler and the first cousin of the famous musician Alma Rose who tragically died in Auschwitz.